exercism/v3/languages/csharp/exercises/concept/casting/.docs/after.md

 In C# very often, outside of the realm of numeric values and class hierarchies, you will have to make a conversion by calling some member of the "to" type such as [`Int32.Parse()`][int32-parse] which converts a string to an integer or by calling a member of the "from" type e.g. `object.ToString()`.
 Javascript and developers in other dynamic languages should be aware.

-Note that implicit an explicit cast [operators][operator-overloading] (discussed in (cross-ref-tba)) are available which can bring fairly arbitrary casting to your own types.
+Note that implicit an explicit cast [operators][operator-overloading] (discussed in (TODO cross-ref-tba)) are available which can bring fairly arbitrary casting to your own types.

 #### Casting Primitive Types - Implicit